bwp91/homebridge-govee/README.md

 * Go to your account tab → "About us" → "Apply for API key"
 * Fill out your name and your reason - I'm sure "Control through Homebridge" would be sufficient
 * You'll receive your API key to your Govee registered email address within minutes

+The plugin is limited to the current functionality of the Govee API.
+I will continue to implement new features to the plugin as the Govee API is updated.

 ### Disclaimer
 I am in no way affiliated with Govee and this plugin is a personal project that I maintain in my free time.